Mikroways/rancher-haproxy/README.md

 * Accept connections to http://example.net and http://www.example.net
 * Connections on http://www.example.net will be redirected to use https
+* Won't check the validity of the forwarded server's certificate

 ## Runing the load balancer